rubyonjets/jets/docs/_docs/rails-support.md

 ## Setting the Project Name

 By default, Jets will infer the project name from the folder you are in.
 You can override this with a special `.jets/app/project_name` file.
-The contents of `.jets/app/project_name` will be used as the project name if it exists.
+The first line in `.jets/app/project_name` will be used as the project name if the file exists.

-## Customizations with .jets/app
+## Advanced customizations

-Additionally, you can override things like [Function Properties]({% link _docs/function-properties.md %}) by adding files to your `.jets/app` folder.
-For example, here's how you set the timeout for development environments with `.jets/app/config/environments/development.rb`:
+If you want to make Lambda-specific application-wide configurations, you can add config files in the `.jets/app` directory.
+For example, you can set the Lamba function memory size for the production environment inside of `.jets/app/config/environments/production.rb`:

 ```ruby
 Jets.application.configure do
   config.function.memory_size = 1024
 end
 ```
+Read the documentation for [Function Properties]({% link _docs/function-properties.md %}) to learn about other properties which can be set.

 ## Notes

-* Install jets outside of the Gemfile of the Rails project.
-Adding it to the Gemfile might result in bundler being unable to unresolved dependencies.
-In Afterburner mode Jets works as a standalone tool.
+* Don't add jets to your Rails project's Gemfile.
+Adding it to the Gemfile might result in bundler being unable to resolve dependencies.
 * AWS currently limits the total Lambda code size + [Gem Layer]({% link _docs/gem-layer.md %}) to 250MB.
 AWS Docs [Lambda Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html).
-The baseline Rails gems add up to about 146MB, so we have about 104MB of space left for additional gems.
+The baseline Rails gems add up to about 146MB, so you have about 104MB of space left for additional gems.

 <a id="prev" class="btn btn-basic" href="{% link _docs/upgrading.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/rack.md %}">Next Step</a>